ssoonmi/05-20-Lecture-Notes/W14D3/reactClassComponentSyntax.md

 * To access props within a class component, use the `this.props` property

 * If your class component defines a `constructor` method that needs access to `props`, define a `props` parameter.
+    - In the contructor, be sure to call the `super` method and pass in the `props`

 EX:
 ```javascript
 class Message extends React.Component {